Sponsored by Toyama Prefecture

 Cycle along the beaches of Toyama Bay

-Amaharashi beach is particularly striking to see the reefs with 3000-metre-class Tateyama Mountain range by the bay, selected as one of the 100 best beaches in Japan because of the superb view.
-There is a Michi-no-eki Amaharashi nearby, one of the cycle stations, offers us several equipments such as setting up the bike rack, a rental service for a bicycle pump and some repair tools.
+Amaharashi beach is particularly striking to see the reefs with 3000-meter-class Tateyama Mountain range by the bay, selected as one of the 100 best beaches in Japan because of the superb view.
+There is a Michi-no-eki Amaharashi nearby, one of the cycle stations offers us several types of equipment such as setting up the bike rack, a rental service for a bicycle pump and some repair tools.

 As we arrive back in Himi, we return our bikes to the bicycle rental place which is located on the harbor.
 There is a small fishing museum called the Himi City Fisheries Cultural Exchange Center inside.

 Materials and tools used by fishermen of the past are displayed and offer one final immersion in the life on Toyama Bay, intrinsically linked to the sea.
 It was a perfect place to finish a day of cycling along Toyama Bay.